decred/dcrdocs/docs/getting-started/install-guide.md

 ## Decrediton

 Decrediton is released with the Binary Releases and can be found here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases).
-As of v0.8.2, Decrediton is only available for Linux and Mac and is technically a beta release.
+As of v0.8.2, Decrediton is only available for Linux and Mac and is technically a alpha release.
 There are known bugs in the software that are being worked on.

 > macOS/OSX